The Early Signs of Burnout in Working Women (Before You Realise It)

 You're tired ALL the time

-If you are feeling tired all the time you may be experiencing what's known as chronic fatigue.
-Unlike ordinary tiredness, this fatigue lingers and makes you feel drained - even after a holiday or a long rest.
-I remember feeling like any time off work was never enough, even after a weeks break, I was still exhausted.
+If you're feeling tired all the time you may be experiencing what's known as chronic fatigue.
+Unlike ordinary tiredness, this fatigue lingers and makes you feel drained, even after a holiday or a long rest.
+I remember feeling like any time off work was never enough, even after a weeks holiday, I was still exhausted.
 This state of exhaustion can result in everyday tasks, even those that you once found easy, feel like running a marathon.

-If you find yourself needing additional hours of sleep but still waking up tired, or you still feel exhausted after taking time off, it may be time to stop and listen to what your body is telling you.
+If you find yourself needing additional hours of sleep but still waking up tired, you still feel exhausted after taking time off, crashing after work or you find it hard to rest, it may be time to stop and listen to what your body is telling you.

 You just can't be bothered anymore